MLDataAnalytics/pNet/README.md

 ## Getting started
-Follow the Installation Instructions to install pNet, and then check out the Tutorials and [Examples]( https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/examples) to learn how to get up and running!
+Follow the Installation Instructions to install pNet, and then check out the [API](https://github.com/MLDataAnalytics/pNet/blob/main/docs/_build/html/api.html) and [Examples]( https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/examples) to learn how to get up and running!

 ### Run with a docker image
 ```